Eligibility

 In order to apply, homeowners must meet the general eligibility requirements listed below.
 General eligibility includes homeowners who meet the following requirements:

-• The total post-due amount on your mortgage or other housing cost must be less than $50,000 at the time your application meets the minimum requirements and is submitted for processing.
+- The total post-due amount on your mortgage or other housing costs must be less than $50,000 at the time your application meets the minimum requirements and is submitted for processing.
 If you owe more than $50,000, as determined by OHCS and/or your servicer or housing cost provider, your application will be denied.
+Note: OHCS can work with eligible homeowners who have proof of cash available in an account to pay the difference between the $50,000 HAF reinstatement limit and the total amount past due.
+In some cases, OHCS can work with eligible homeowners who are in Chapter 13 bankruptcy and owe more than $50,000.
+OHCS cannot work with homeowners who are seeking a HAF contribution to a modification or repayment plan.

 Note: OHCS does not provide assistance for homeowner’s insurance unless that cost is part of your escrow charges in your monthly mortgage payment.